-What Is a Pulse Survey
+What Is an Employee Pulse Survey?

-Why Use Pulse Surveys
+Why Use Pulse Surveys?

 As global competition intensifies and technological change accelerates, "pulse surveys" are becoming more popular for monitoring employee engagement and achieving continuous improvement.

 When done the right way, engagement pulse surveys can have many benefits.
 During the time between full engagement surveys, pulse surveys are a way to make sure improvements are on track.
 They also provide a way to check engagement levels and team progress more frequently.

 Conducting pulse surveys exclusively, without conducting a more comprehensive employee engagement survey periodically, can generate more questions than answers.
 We recommend conducting a full employee engagement survey annually, and focused pulse surveys in between.
 The exact frequency for pulse surveys depends on the responsiveness of the organization, but we generally suggest doing them every 3-6 months.
 Below is a summary of the typical process and timing.

 Conduct The Full Employee Survey

 Diagnose the health of the whole organization with a comprehensive org survey.

 Identify areas that need attention.
 Establish goals with tasks and due dates.
 Implement your plan.

 Launch pulse surveys in focused areas to determine if efforts are on track.